A career as a barrister

-We provide support to all those wishing to become barristers.
-Please feel free to get in touch.
-We can also involve you in related activities.
+A career at the Bar is a challenge, but we are here to help.
+We provide support to all those wishing to become barristers; and we can also involve you in related activities.

 Cross-qualifying form overseas is possible depending on where you are qualified.
 The route, price etc. depend on your circumstances.
 Click here for more information.